By the Brandfire Team | Last updated: August 2026

 Winning internal sign-off for a loyalty program is rarely about the strategy.
 It is usually about the numbers.
 Finance teams want clear ROI projections.
 Boards want to know the payback period.
 And marketing directors are left trying to model a return from something that, by nature, takes time to build.

 The challenge is that loyalty program ROI does not behave like campaign ROI.
 A price promotion delivers a revenue spike you can measure in a week.
 A loyalty program builds compounding behaviour over months, increasing purchase frequency, extending customer tenure, and raising average transaction value across a growing active member base.
+Brandfire's own work with Energia Rewards illustrates the pattern: the programme has run for more than three years in a market where switching rates of 15-25% are the norm, precisely because that kind of compounding retention effect does not show up in a single quarterly report.

-That slow-build dynamic makes the ROI case harder to articulate in a single slide.
-But when the numbers are right, they are compelling.
 Research from Bain & Company shows that increasing customer retention by just 5% can increase profits by 25% to 95%, depending on the sector.
 The investment case is strong; the presentation of it just needs to be structured carefully.

 The sections below lay out exactly how to build that case, from inputs and benchmarks to board-ready outputs.